-UNITED STATES—Some sudden pizza’s infused my psyche the moment I learned that a very great fan of my books was going to be passing through Los Angeles on a moving trip with her husband and a 52-foot truck en route from Washington state to Sun City, Arizona.
+UNITED STATES—Some sudden pizzaz infused my psyche the moment I learned that a very great fan of my books was going to be passing through Los Angeles on a moving trip with her husband and a 52-foot truck en route from Washington state to Sun City, Arizona.
 This is the kind of thing to put any budding author into a reverie.

 I immediately went into the next room and told my daughter, “A big fan of mine is going to be visiting.
 Wow, this is really exciting.
 She’s always wanted to meet me and now it’s going to really happen.”
-My daughter was not a full-on listening so I retreated from an explanation of the special thrills to an author when somebody comes specially to visit.
+My daughter was not in full-on listening mode so I retreated from an explanation of the special thrills to an author when somebody comes specially to visit.

 One time an English teacher asked my daughter what she thought of my writing.
 She answered, truthfully, “I’ve never read any of my father’s books.”

 So there you go.
 There’s this whole inner world externalized in novels and stories, and this is but a pale reflection of the world of feelings, memories, reflections and doubts that brew and effervesce within every day.
 Often there are secret precious things that never get transmitted to another and never will; therein lies the hidden sum of life.
-It is a rich, tender, funny, secret world and one feels a compulsion to share it with the zeal of the early hunter wants to share the breaking dawn with people in the house still asleep.
+It is a rich, tender, funny, secret world and one feels a compulsion to share it with the zeal of the early hunter who wants to share the breaking dawn with people in the house still asleep.
 But who knows what dreams those sleepers may be dreaming?

 So all around we have these secret and rarely penetrable lives going on.